Arbitration / Mediation

 Arbitration is an alternative dispute resolution (ADR) method of resolving disputes without having to proceed to trial.
 Arbitration uses a neutral third party, usually a licensed arbitration attorney or judge, who reviews the facts of the case and makes legally binding or non-binding decisions.
 Another form of ADR is mediation, which also involves a neutral third party who acts as a mediator to assist the parties in resolving their dispute.

 At Kenny, Brimmer, & Mahoney LLC, we have attorneys who have acted as licensed arbitrators and mediators in a wide variety of cases.
 Our attorneys have been appointed arbitrators by the judges of the Connecticut Superior Court, and have been frequently selected to act as mediators for attorneys in Connecticut and surrounding states.
 Additionally, our attorneys are members of several alternative dispute resolution services.
+In 2014, Attorney Mahoney was invited to join the National Academy of Distinguished Neutrals of which he is now a member due to his expertise in arbitrations and mediations.

 Our attorneys have also participated in numerous arbitrations and mediations for our clients.
 We have a thorough understanding of the process and vigorously advocate for our clients.
 Our attorneys also have extensive experience as trial attorneys, and are therefore in a unique position to advise clients as to whether proceeding with litigation or exploring mediation or arbitration is a better alternative.